The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of paper bats.
+This page is being used to collect information about the history of folded paper bats.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1880

-A design called the Bat occurs in 'The Kindergarten Principle' by Mary J Lyschinska, which was published in London in 1880 by Wm Isbister Ltd.
+A design called the Bat appears in 'The Kindergarten Principle' by Mary J Lyschinska, which was published in London in 1880 by Wm Isbister Ltd.

 1882